government: costitutional monarchy

 In May 2017, Morocco had its third cycle of the Universal Periodic Review of the UN.
 It was noted that Morocco had not yet ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights, even though it had accepted the recommendation made in that regard at the time of its second universal periodic review.

 Morocco rejected the recommendation to immediately and completely abolish the death penalty.
 However, in September 2017, when the UN Working group report was published Morocco said that recommendations on death penalty will be examined and responses will be provided in due time, but no later than the thirty-sixth session of the Human Rights Council

-In December 2016, Morocco abstained on the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
+On 17 December 2018, Morocco abstained again on the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.